-While there are many reasons Downtown Grand has been our “go-to” Fremont Street casino for some time, it pretty much boils down to value, location, and relative quiet.
+While there are many reasons Downtown Grand has been my “go-to” Fremont Street casino for some time, it pretty much boils down to value, location, and relative quiet.

 Inside Downtown Grand’s Superior Room